-There are several reasons why chainsaw leaks oil.
+There are several reasons why leaks oil.
 Usually, the same reasons create leaks not only for Husqvarna chainsaws, but for Stihl chainsaws and all other brands as well.
 Before store a chainsaw, follow these steps:

 - Poorly vented oil tank.
 This can increase the air pressure within the tank and cause oil to seep out of it.

-- A missing stud from oil tanks.
+- A missing stud from oil oil storage tank.

 - Overfilled oil storage tank.

 - Clogged oil reservoirs